Is Your Property Manager Proactive or Reactive? How to Tell (Before It’s Too Late)

 Proactive Managers

-- Schedule routine inspections and maintenance (not just the bare minimum).
+Schedule routine inspections and maintenance regularly.

 Reactive Managers

-- Only fix things when tenants complain.
+Only fix issues when tenants complain.

-- No evidence of a maintenance schedule.
+Lacks a visible maintenance schedule.

 Tenant Selection: Careful or Careless?